Types of Boom Lifts and What They Do

 Boom Lift Uses and Advantages

 Articulating boom lifts come with their own unique advantages, increased flexibility and maneuverability chief among them.
 The operator platform and basket can be moved precisely through confined spaces.
-These tight spaces are part of why it’s so important to learn how to operate a boom lift before using them!
+These tight spaces are part of why it’s so important to learn how to operate a boom lift before using it!

 Boom lifts run off a range of different fuel types, too.
 This diversification allows operators to pick and choose which is best for the job at hand.
-Diesel lifts are ideal for outdoor projects, while battery electric units are fume free and safe to use indoors.
+Diesel lifts are ideal for outdoor projects, while battery electric units are fume-free and safe to use indoors.
 Hybrid solutions offer additional flexibility, as you can switch back and forth between electric and diesel, depending on whether you’re working indoors or out.

 Boom Lifts in Action